-The GFO's key goal for recreation fee sites is to provide high-quality recreation opportunities and experiences for all visitors.
-While BLM labor continues to be the highest operating cost, minimum recreation site fee revenue is used for it.
+The GFO's key goal for recreation fee sites is to provide high-quality recreation opportunities and experiences for visitors.
+While BLM labor continues to be the highest operating cost, only a minimum of recreation site fee revenue is available to cover the overall cost.
 BLM staffing provides visitor information, conducts field patrols, provides interpretive programming, maintains facilities, collects and reconciles fees, and rehabilitates natural resource damage.
-Authorizing an update in fee structure is meant to help defray costs, ensure quality recreation capacity, and serve to increase funds for future development and improvement of sites.
+Authorizing a modification in fees is a mechanism to help defray costs, ensure quality recreation capacity, and serve to increase funds for future development and improvement of sites.